leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/full_os.md

 });
 ```

-## Execute a program
+## 7. Execute a program

-This `cx.run` command will execute bash in the terminal that was created.
-Its now possible to interact in the filesystem.
+The `cx.run` command will execute bash in the terminal that was created.

 ```js
 await cx.run("/bin/bash", ["--login"], {